vectara/vectara-docs/www/docs/learn/semantic-search/hybrid-search.md

 ---
 id: hybrid-search
 title: 'Hybrid Search: Combine Keyword and Semantic'
-sidebar_label: 'Hybrid Search: Combine Keyword and Semantic'
+sidebar_label: Hybrid Search
 ---

 Vectara provides a Hybrid Search that offers a powerful and flexible approach to text retrieval.
-We combine partial, exact, and Boolean text matching with neural models that blends traditional, keyword-based search with semantic search in what is called "hybrid" retrieval model.
+We combine partial, exact, and Boolean text matching with neural models which blends traditional, keyword-based search with semantic search in what is called "hybrid" retrieval model.

 For example, Vectara enables you to do the following: